connervieira/Predator/DOCUMENTATION.md

 1. Enable debugging messages.
     - To enable debugging messages, enable the `general>display>debugging_output` configuration value.
 2. Run Predator.
     - After enabling debug messages, run Predator.
-You should see frequent grayed-out messages being printed to the console indicating important events behind the scenes
+You should see frequent grayed-out messages being printed to the console indicating important events behind the scenes.
 3. Interpret messages.
     - Debugging messages may look complicated, but they follow a consistent structure: `[current_time] ([time_since_last_message] - [thread_name]) - [message]`
         - [current_time] is a Unix timestamp of the exact time the message was printed.